Epicodus-SZ/java-wildlife-tracker/README.md

 * `CREATE TABLE sightings (id serial PRIMARY KEY, animal_id int, location varchar, ranger_name varchar);`
 * `CREATE DATABASE wildlife_tracker_test WITH TEMPLATE wildlife_tracker;`

-## CODING TO DO
-6: Sighting names location LatLong, but its just a location string, so I'll change the variable name to 'location' to more accurately describe the item.

 ## CODING FIXES
 1. EndangeredAnimal class now inherits from Animal.
 2. Endangered animal sightings page does not properly show results in table form, making it difficult to read.
 New to improve the page layout.